UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Graduate Profile

-1. Identifying nutritional intervention needs, by applying nutritional diagnosis based on scientific evidence for disease prevention or health restitution at different stages of life, with honesty and professional ethics.
+1. Identifying nutritional intervention needs through the application of evidence-based nutritional diagnosis for disease prevention or health restoration at different stages of life, with honesty and professional ethics.

-2. Evaluating chronic-degenerative diseases and other nutritional diseases through clinical and/or biochemical analysis, to provide adequate nutritional treatment based on scientific evidence and improve the quality of life of the population, with responsibility and respect for integrity.
+2. Evaluating chronic-degenerative diseases and other nutrition-related conditions through clinical and/or biochemical analysis in order to provide evidence-based nutritional treatment and improve the quality of life of the population, with responsibility and respect for human dignity.

-3. Evaluating the eating habits of the population through the application of diagnostic techniques and methods based on scientific evidence that identify their influence on the health of the population.
-This, in order to implement intervention techniques that can modify attitudes and cultural behaviors.
+3. Evaluating the population's eating habits through the application of evidence-based diagnostic techniques and methods that identify their influence on health, in order to implement intervention strategies aimed at modifying attitudes and behaviors while respecting cultural values.

 Occupational Field